 Rent a Houseboat or Canoe at Voyageurs National Park

 While home to numerous, breathtaking state parks, Voyageurs National Park is Minnesota’s only National Park.
-It’s a place to experience the real outdoor adventure of wetlands, pine trees and serene lakes that do not have a wake.
+It’s a place to experience the real outdoor adventure of wetlands, pine trees, and serene lakes that do not have a boat wake.

 Of course, if you are a camping enthusiast, this will be a great spot for you.
 It’s a unique national park given how “North” it is relative to the rest of the continental United States.